I bet you take a lot of pictures. I do. Loads. I take SO many photos, but how many are you actually in?

 1. A photograph of yourself with each of your children separately

-2. A photograph of you with your partner.
-If you don’t have a partner, make it a picture of you with whoever is your partner in crime.
+2. A photograph of you with your husband or partner.
+If you don’t have a partner, make it a picture of you with whoever is your best friend, your partner in crime.

 I am trying, I really am, but there are still very few photos of me with my children.
 So I am going to challenge myself to get in the picture.